 Learn about special needs — including what each is and how to help in school and during homework.
 This book contains hundreds of tips to help today!
 Perfect for parents, homeschoolers, and teachers!
 Also, recommended for pediatric occupational therapists.

-GAMES: Play games such as checkers, connect four, Candyland, those using matching dots or colors with amount of spaces to move, and Uno.
+GAMES: Play games such as checkers, connect four, Candyland, those using matching dots or colors with the number of spaces to move, and Uno.

 4) Learn and ask for accommodations at school.